rejetto/hfs/README.md

 ## Introduction

-HFS is a file server offering a virtual file system (vfs).
-You can easily share a single file instead of the whole folder, or you can rename it, but without touching the real file, just virtually.

-Listing files, searching files, zipping folders, it's all very fast, streamed while data is produced, so you don't have to wait.
+HFS is the best way via web to access or share files from your disk.

+- It's a server software, share files **fresh from your disk**.
+Don't rely on services, be independent!
+- It's all very **fast**.
+Try download zipping 100GB, it starts immediately!
+- **Easy to use**.
+HFS tries to detect problems and suggest solutions.
+- Share **even a single file** with our *virtual file system*, even with a different name, all without touching the real file.
+Present things the way you want!
+- **Watch** all activities in real-time.
+- **Control bandwidth**, decide how much to give.

-This project is in an early stage and distribution will be made easier.
+This project is in an early stage, few things are missing, but it already rocks!

 This is a full rewrite of [the Delphi version](https://github.com/rejetto/hfs2).
 You won't find all previous features here (yet), but still we got:

+## How does it work

+- run HFS on your computer, configuration page automatically shows up
+- select what files and folders you want to be accessible
+- possibly create accounts and limit access to files
+- access those files from a phone or another computer just using a browser

 ## Features